Burn it, recycle it, donate it — Scouts and Scouters have a number of options for retiring worn-out American flags.

 A popular way to retire a worn-out American Flag is by burning it.
 Page 76 of the BSA Handbook says, “A national flag that is worn beyond repair may be burned in a fire.
 The ceremony should be conducted with dignity and respect and the flag burned completely to ashes.”

-PRO: Method preferred by U.S. Flag Code and BSA Handbook.
+PRO: Method preferred by U.S. Flag Code and BSA Handbook, especially for cotton or wool flags.
 Usually the most ceremonial and solemn method.

 CON: Worst option for the environment and your Scouts’ health.
-Unlike the cotton and wool flags made in the early 20th century, today’s flags are made out of petroleum-based materials like nylon.
-Burning nylon is different from burning cotton or wool and can create hazardous gas.
+Unlike the cotton and wool flags made in the early 20th century, today’s flags are made out of petroleum-based materials like nylon and polyester.
+Burning synthetic materials produce hazardous gases and vapors that are highly combustible.

 Option 3: Recycle the flag yourself